 AI and automation is fueling the effectiveness and efficiency of many mainstream enterprise applications such as CRM and ERPs.
 But the AI will require a greater partnership with IT to come up with more advanced AI-powered enterprise solutions and tools.

 Enterprises across the world are preparing to scale their use of data science and AI capabilities.
 They would need a deeper understanding of the IT capabilities to build AI-led solutions.
 In simple terms, advanced AI solutions will require an intense collaboration between IT engineers and data scientists.
-While both data science and IT are a broad area by themselves, enterprises would need to configure teams that can work together to build effective AI solutions.
+While both data science and IT are a broad area by themselves, enterprises would need to configure teams that can work together to build effective Types of AI solutions.

 4. IT and Data Science need to share tools and techniques